Violin by Rory Boardman, Donaghadee, 2020

 About Rory BoardmanBased in County Down, Northern Ireland, Rory is a brilliant new maker.
 He learnt violin making with his father, Peter Boardman, one of Ireland´s most respected makers.

-The violin has a two piece back of medium-flame maple which descends gently from the centre joint.
-The front is two pieces of straight-grained spruce.
-The varnish is orange-brown in colour, laid over a lighter ground.
-The violin has a length of back of 357 mm and is not antiqued.
+The violin has a two piece back of attractive medium-flame maple which descends towards the centre joint.
+The front is two pieces of very fine-grained spruce.
+The varnish is orange-red in colour, very similar to the Stradivari `Messiah´ which inspired this instrument.
+The violin is not antiqued and has a length of back of 357 mm.